Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 This should open GraphiQL in your browser.

 GraphiQL allows us to test our GraphQL Queries.
-Its the same tool you used in the last class.
+It's the same tool you used in the last class.

 <!-- > -->